marcy-terui/fluent-plugin-specinfra_inventory/README.md

 ### inventory_keys
 Key of Host Inventory.
 If you access the key on nested Hash, you should separated by `.`
+default: All available keys of `Specinfra::HostInventory`

 ### combine
 Combining values of `inventory_keys` to one record.